Post contains affiliate links.

 About the book:

-Disclosure of Material Connection: A book was provided to me by the author for review.
+Disclosure of Material Connection: This book review is brought to you by Charisma Media.
+A book was provided to me for review.
 No payment was received by me in exchange for this review nor was there an obligation to write a positive one.
 All opinions expressed here are entirely mine and may not necessarily agree with those of the author, the book’s publisher and publicist or the readers of this review.
-This disclosure is in accordance with the Federal Trade Commission’s 16 CFR, Part255, Guides Concerning the Use of Endorsements and Testimonials in Advertising.
+This disclosure is in accordance with the Federal Trade Commission’s 16 CFR, Part 255, Guides Concerning the Use of Endorsements and Testimonials in Advertising.

 © 2012 – 2016, Beauty Brite.
 All rights reserved.